- Home

 Who Must Recycle

-The State of California and City of Chowchilla law requires any business that generates four cubic yards or more of waste per week and multifamily communities with five or more units to arrange for recycling services.
+The State of California and City of Chowchilla laws require any business that generates four cubic yards or more of waste per week and multifamily communities with five or more units to arrange for recycling services.

 How to Arrange for Recycling Services

 Businesses that meet the qualification threshold must place source-separated recyclable materials in the bins or containers provided by Mid Valley Disposal.
-Businesses may also donate, sell and/or make other arrangements to pick up and recycle the materials.
-This includes self-hauling the materials to recycling facilities.
+They may also donate, sell, and/or make other arrangements to pick up and recycle the materials, including self-hauling them to recycling facilities.

 Opportunities to Save Money by Recycling